Williamstown, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 121.4 sqkm, of which 121.1 sqkm is land and 0.3 sqkm, or 0.27%, is water.
 Located in the Berkshires, Williamstown is drained by the Hoosic River.

 Williamstown is the northwesternmost town in Massachusetts.
 The town is bordered on the north by Pownal, Vermont, on the east by Clarksburg, North Adams and Adams, on the south by New Ashford and Hancock, and on the west by Berlin and Petersburgh, New York.

 The town proper lies southwest of the confluence of the Green River and the Hoosic River.
 To the west, the Taconic Range lines the N.Y. state border and is where Taconic Trail State Park is located.
-Brodie Mountain rises to the south of town, and Mount Greylock State Reservation occupies the southwest corner of town, with the peak of Mount Greylock and its subsidiary peak Mount Fitch just over the line in Adams.
+Brodie Mountain rises to the south of town, and Mount Greylock State Reservation occupies the southwestern corner of town, with the peak of Mount Greylock and its subsidiary peak Mount Fitch just over the line in Adams.
 The highest point in town is at 3320 ft above sea level, just 0.2 mi west of the summit of Greylock.
-The Appalachian Trail skirts the town twice, near the southeast corner of town and again along the North Adams border.
+The Appalachian Trail skirts the town twice, near the southeastern corner of town and again along the North Adams border.
 To the northeast, Pine Cobble lies along the Clarksburg town line, and to the north lies the Green Mountain National Forest in Vermont.

 U.S. Route 7 passes from north to south through the town, crossing into Vermont to the north and New Ashford to the south.
 Massachusetts Route 2 begins in the town, starting from New York State Route 2 at the Petersburg Pass, then combining with Route 7 for a stretch before heading east into North Adams.
 From Route 7 westward, it is known as the Taconic Trail; the road does not become the Mohawk Trail in the east until passing through North Adams.
 Route 43 also begins at Route 2 and heads southward towards Hancock, crossing Route 7 near the fork of the east and west branches of the Green River.